RZulu54/ChessBrainVB/README.md

 1. Use a free chess GUI like ARENA, add ChessBrainVB.exe as UCI or winboard engine  and play games.
    Files needed: ChessBrainVB.ini  for settings, ChessBrainVB_Book.opn, ChessBrainVB_Book.opi for opening book.
-  Playing strength 3000 ELO (CCRL 40/40 conditions, see http://www.computerchess.org.uk/ccrl/4040/rating_list_all.html)
+  Playing strength 3150 ELO (CCRL 40/40 conditions, 4CPU, see http://www.computerchess.org.uk/ccrl/4040/rating_list_all.html)
   Compiled with Visual Basic 6
   Since V3.65: Multi core version for up to 64 threads, maximum hash size 1.4 GB.

 2. Use ExcelChessBrainX.xlsm, WordChessBrainX.docm or PowerpointChessBrainX.pptm (full install needed, viewer not working)
    to play games using the GUI implemented in VBA forms.
   Files needed: ChessBrainVB.ini  for settings, ChessBrainVB_Book.opn, ChessBrainVB_Book.opi for opening book.
-  Playing strength 2500 ELO (CCRL 40/4 conditions, see http://www.computerchess.org.uk/ccrl/404/rating_list_all.html)
+  Playing strength 2500 ELO
   Visual Basic for Applications is used for the chess engine.
   This pseudo code is not compiled and 15 times slower than the compiled VB6 EXE for winboard.